shift7-ch/katta-docs/docs/concepts.md

 * The vault keys are uploaded to Katta Server only after encryption on your machine.
 * Your data is uploaded to the storage providers only after encryption on your machine using the vault's content encryption keys.

-:::info
+:::info[S3 Bucket]

-One vault corresponds to one bucket (root directory).
+One vault corresponds to a single bucket.
 :::

 A vault is initialized with a *vault template* consisting of the vault metadata file (`vault.uvf`) and the representation of the root folder under the data